hth313/OS4/doc/secondary.rst

    ``0xFC2`` is assumed to be a packed pointer to the start of the secondary FAT header structure.

 #.
-The secondary FAT headers are small records that need to be located
+The secondary FAT headers are small records that must be located
    in the primary bank.
 This is a linked list of records.
 Each record has a packed pointer to the next record, the number of secondary functions it owns, the XROM prefix function number, a packed